brpm442/digital-quantum-simulation/README.md

     c.
 Lattice models of electrons (e.g., Slater determinants, Gutzwiller wave function).

 ## Organization
-For the sake of clarity, the *notebooks* folder includes Jupyter notebooks that include examples of the usage of the methods.
+For the sake of clarity, the *notebooks* folder includes Jupyter notebooks that present examples of the usage of the methods.
 The respective code scripts are in the *scripts* folder.